 Caramel Wrapped Marshmallow – A True Old Time Candy

 Creamy caramel wrapped around a traditional marshmallow, first made in 1883 in Kentucky.
 Originally called a “caramel biscuit” – an American original.
-As for the backstory: In the 1800s, renowned Polish actress Madame Helena Modjeska thrilled Kentucky audiences with her performance in the debut of Ibsen’s play, “The Doll’s House.”
-So impressed was a confectioner in the audience, he named his caramel-covered marshmallow then called “caramel biscuits” the “Modjeska” in her honor.
+As for the backstory: In the 1800s, renowned Polish actress Madame Helena Modjeska thrilled Kentucky audiences with her performance in the debut of Ibsen’s play “The Doll’s House.”
+So enchanted was a confectioner in the audience that he named his caramel-covered marshmallow then called “caramel biscuits” the “Modjeska” in her honor.
 These are the caramels he made.
 Six caramels in a heat-sealed bag with the history on the label.
 Perfect for gifts, or dig in and enjoy yourself!